QI2lab/mcSIM/README.md

 cd mcSIM
 pip install .
 ```
-If you would like to edit the code, then install using the `-e` options,
+If you would like to edit the code, then install using the `-e` option,
 ```
 git clone https://github.com/QI2lab/mcSIM.git
 cd mcSIM